awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + **Creating origin groups:** [Creating an Origin Group](high_availability_origin_failover.md#concept_origin_groups.creating)
 + **Working with cache behaviors:** [Cache Behavior Settings](#DownloadDistValuesCacheBehavior)

+### Origin Custom Headers<a name="DownloadDistValuesOriginCustomHeaders"></a>

+If you want CloudFront to add custom headers whenever it sends a request to your origin, specify the following values:

+**Header Name**
+The name of a header that you want CloudFront to add to requests that it sends to your origin\.

+**Value**
+The value for the header that you specified in the **Custom Header** field\.

+For more information, see [Adding Custom Headers to Origin Requests](add-origin-custom-headers.md)\.

+For the current maximum number of custom headers that you can forward to the origin, the maximum length of a custom header name and value, and the maximum total length of all header names and values, see [Quotas](cloudfront-limits.md)\.

 ### Restrict Bucket Access<a name="DownloadDistValuesOAIRestrictBucketAccess"></a>

 **Note**